 Camping coffee percolator

 Many campers usually get a coffee percolator in the coffee-making while camping.
-However, learning to use a camping percolator is difficult and requires some skills.
+However, learning to use a camping percolator requires some skills.

 Remember that cooking on a campfire or heating water differs from cooking on a stove.
 Bet that you agree with this.